 In this scenario, what would you choose?

-a) Grab the first bag of chips you see on the kitchen counter
+a) Grab the bag of chips you see on the kitchen counter

-b) Have the leftover pizza on the top shelf in the fridge
+b) Have the leftover chicken on the top shelf in the fridge

-c) Dig way back in the fridge until you find some fruit hiding behind the pizza
+c) Dig way back in the fridge until you find some hidden fruit

 Here are a couple of healthy food swap examples for after work snacks:

-- A favorite in our house is Avocado Salsa with Plantain Chips.
-Tim literally inhales this snack!
+- A favorite in my house is Avocado Salsa with Plantain Chips.
 Head over to Bright Roots Kitchen Instagram account for the recipe.
 Follow along on Instagram to be the first in the know about new recipes

-- Candy Bars: I’ll be honest chocolate is my cryptonite.
+- Candy Bars: I’ll be honest chocolate is my kryptonite.
 I just can’t live without it.
 As my dessert healthy food swap, I go for dark chocolate with lower sugar and less milk fat.
-There are also some sugar free and dairy free chocolate options that taste just as good as the original.
+There are also some sugar-free and dairy-free chocolate options that taste just as good as the original.